flatironinstitute/kachery-cloud/README.md

 Share scientific research data on the distributed web using Python.

-Note: This package is intended for collaborative sharing of scientific data for scientific research.
+Note: This package is intended for collaborative sharing of data for scientific research.
 It should not be used for other purposes.

 ## Installation and setup